JayCodeGitHub/Async-Image-Loader/README.md

-# Instagram Clone
+# Async Image Loader

-A simple instagram clone that fetching data async from the api
+A simple Async Image Loader that loads images as the page loads